NickHugi/PyKotor/wiki/VIS-File-Format.md

 - When the player stands in room `A`, the engine renders any room listed under `A` and recursively any linked lights or effects.
 - VIS files only control visibility; collision and pathfinding still rely on walkmeshes and module GFF data.
 - Editing VIS entries is a common optimization: removing unnecessary pairs prevents the renderer from drawing walls behind closed doors, while adding entries can fix disappearing geometry when doorways are wide open.

+**NOTE**: VIS are NOT required by the game.
+Most modern hardware can run kotor significantly well even without these defined.
+The game however does not implement frustrum culling, so you may want to regardless.

+**Performance Impact:**

+VIS files are crucial for performance in large areas:

+- **Without VIS**: Engine renders all rooms, even those behind walls/doors (thousands of unnecessary polygons)
+- **With VIS**: Only visible rooms are submitted to the renderer (10-50x fewer draw calls)
+- **Overly Restrictive VIS**: Causes pop-in where rooms suddenly appear when entering adjacent areas
+- **Too Permissive VIS**: Wastes GPU resources rendering unseen geometry

+**Common Issues:**

+- **Missing Room**: Room not in any VIS list → never renders → appears invisible
+- **One-way Visibility**: Room A lists B, but B doesn't list A → asymmetric rendering
+- **Performance Problems**: All rooms list each other → defeats purpose of VIS optimization
+- **Doorway Artifacts**: Door rooms not mutually visible → walls clip during door animations

+Module designers balance between performance (fewer visible rooms) and visual quality (no pop-in/clipping).
+Testing VIS changes in-game is essential.

 PyKotor’s `VIS` class stores the data as a `dict[str, set[str]]`, exposing helpers like `set_visible()` and `set_all_visible()` for tooling (see [`vis_data.py:52-294`](https://github.com/th3w1zard1/PyKotor/blob/master/Libraries/PyKotor/src/pykotor/resource/formats/vis/vis_data.py#L52-L294)).